mtconnect/cppagent/README.md

 	2014-09-29T23:59:33.460470Z|device1:current|12|device2:current|11|device3:current|10

 All data items follow the formatting requirements in the MTConnect standard for the vocabulary and coordinates like PathPosition.

+A new feature in version 1.4 is the ability to announce a reset has been triggered.
+If we have a part count named `pcount` that gets reset daily, the new protocol is as follows:

+	2014-09-29T23:59:33.460470Z|pcount|0:DAY

 Assets
 -----